| Code | MSCPMC |

 Who teaches this course

-Staff of the School of Applied Psychology and Adult and Continuing Education.
+Staff of the School of Applied Psychology, Coaching Practitioners who deliver life coaching and organisational coaching regularly in diverse settings and Staff of Adult and Continuing Education.

 Why Choose This Course

-This Masters in Personal and Management Coaching expands your theoretical knowledge of coaching and develops the skills and approaches needed to grow as a professional coach.
-Whether you are new to coaching or an established coach this programme will support you to building strong relationships, develop potential and also fostering resilience and wellbeing in self and in others.
-This programme will address Psychological frameworks with implications for individual change and development.
-It explores positive psychology, strengths based interventions and incorporates evidence based mindfulness practices.
-Students develop an understanding of a range of psychological perspectives which contribute to their style of coaching and promotes reflexivity on their sense of self and their own personal and professional development.
+This Masters in Personal and Management Coaching which was established in 2012, expands your theoretical knowledge of coaching and develops the skills and approaches needed to grow as a professional coach.
+Whether you are new to coaching or an established coach, this programme will support you in building strong relationships, developing potential and fostering resilience and wellbeing in yourself and in others.
+This programme will examine Coaching Psychological frameworks that support both individual change and organisational development.
+It explores positive psychology and strengths-based interventions and incorporates evidence based mindfulness practices.
+Students develop an understanding of a range of psychological perspectives that contribute to their coaching style and professional development.

-The use of wellbeing coaching is explored both from the perspective of self-care and care of others.
+The use of wellbeing coaching is explored from both the perspectives of self-care and care for others.
 Coaching to support, empower and communicate effectively, even during critical moments of stress and challenge, is integrated into the programme.
-Our aim is to equip students with the knowledge, skills, and confidence to be able to help people and organisations to flourish.
-It combines the study of empirical research and theory on coaching, performance and wellbeing with the practical skills and competencies you need to apply this expertise in contemporary society.
+Our aim is to equip students with the knowledge, skills, and confidence to support people and organisations in flourishing.
+It combines empirical research on coaching with the practical skills and competencies you need to apply this expertise in contemporary society.

 Requirements